Sdju/js-ini/README.md

 # js-ini
-A Node.js module that returns the parse and stringify ini-like strings js-ini can use in browsers
+A Node.js module that returns the parse and stringify ini-like strings.
 ## Installation
 ```sh
 npm install js-ini --save